dealii/candi/README.md

 Windows Subsystem for Linux (WSL) is an official part.

-For a detailed instruction how to install WSL, the new WSL 2 and a recent ubuntu distribution on Windows 10 you can follow the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+For a detailed instruction how to install WSL, the new WSL 2 and a recent Ubuntu distribution on Windows 10 you can follow the [Microsoft Documentation](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

 Within the ubuntu terminal application clone this repository and run candi